Michael Charles: Career

 During the next ten years Charles performances included the Chicago Blues Festival, New Orleans Jazz and Blues Festival, Philadelphia Blues Fest, Memphis Tennessee Crossroads Conference, New Orleans Cutting Edge Conference.
 In 1999 Charles moved to Nashville for 18 months and was featured in Nashville's "Rock and Read".
 In 2000 Charles moved to Chicago and built a third recording studio.
 His fourth and latest studio was built in 2003 and was called Sammary Studio.

 Charles traveled around North America on a number of musical tours.
 He gave each a name, including the "Full Circle" tour in 2008, the "Another Time Another Place" Tour in 2010, the "Connected" tour in 2011, the "Road Dawg" tour in 2012, the "Undercover Tour" in 2013, the "Three Hundred Sixty Tour" in 2014 (including a performance at the Chicago Blues Festival), and the "RIFF Tour" in 2015.

 In October 2015, Charles was inducted into Chicago Blues Hall of Fame.
 At that time he had recorded about 34 albums of blues rock music.

 In 2018 as Charles travelled his from A to Z tour.
 Salik Silverstein, a film producer from Australia, released the documentary on the life and musical career of Charles, All I Really Know from A to Z. The DVD was released in 2019.
 Soundtracked, the CD soundtrack to the documentary was also released in 2019.
 In 2020 the Moonlight record label released The Early Years, a CD of the complete singles released between 1984 and 1988 by Charles in Australia before he moved to the United States in 1990.
 Also, in 2020, 19, the downloadable album of all the Alone and Acoustic songs recorded during the pandemic became available.
 In 2021 a double CD and DVD Box set chronologizing the entire pandemic experience from the recording studio was released making the total of Charles' releases number 38.
 This release was partially funded by the Illinois Arts Council Association.
 2022 saw the singles of "Key To The Highway" and Charles' new original song "Silenced", released.
 In 2023 Charles version of "Wichita Lineman" was added to his discography.
+In 2025 Charles released “Try Another Key [40th Anniversary]” which settled the long-time aspiration for Michael Charles to “correct” and address his dissatisfaction with the recordings on his 1985 debut solo release “Try Another Key”.
+Although, through the years, most of the songs were re-recorded and released on other albums, “Try Another Key [40th Anniversary]” finally fulfills the self-desire for a complete and satisfying album.

-Charles is traveling his 18th consecutive international tour "Guitars, Music and Miles" in 2025, which will take him to the U.S., Canada, and Australia.
+Charles is traveling his 19th consecutive international tour "Where To Next 2026, which will once again take him to the U.S., Canada, and Australia.